Vivian Osborne Marsh: Early life

 Vivian Costroma Osborne was born in Houston, Texas, the daughter of Benjamin J. Osborne and Alice Estes Osborne.
 She moved to California with her sister and their widowed mother in 1913.
 She graduated from Berkeley High School in 1914.
 She earned a bachelor's degree (1920) and a master's degree (1922) in anthropology at the University of California, Berkeley.
-Her master's thesis was titled "Types and Distribution of Negro Folklore in America".
-In 1921, Marsh is credited with chartering the Kappa chapter of Delta Sigma Theta sorority and later, the Berkeley Bay Area Alumnae Chapter.
-The women were initiated as members of Delta Sigma Theta sorority in September 1922.
-The women became members during an initiation performed by Delta organizer, Ida Myller.
-This makes the Kappa chapter the second NPHC sorority chartered in California, after Alpha Kappa Alpha's Rho chapter.
+She was the first Black woman to major in anthropology and first Black woman to receive a master's degree from Berkeley. in Her master's thesis was titled "Types and Distribution of Negro Folklore in America".
+In 1921, Marsh is credited with chartering the Kappa chapter of Delta Sigma Theta Sorority and later, the Berkeley Bay Area Alumnae Chapter.
+However, the Kappa chapter members were not initiated as members of Delta Sigma Theta sorority until September 1922.
+The women became members during an initiation performed by Delta organizer Ida Mae Myller.
+This makes the Kappa chapter of Delta Sigma Theta Sorority Inc,the second National Pan-Hellenic Council sorority chartered in California, after Alpha Kappa Alpha's Rho chapter.
 She later earned a teaching credential from UCLA, in 1932.